Hwamei/traffic-light-simulator/README.md

 5. Code needs to follow architecture & best practices for enterprise grade systems

 Note: Code will be evaluated not just for function, but on the quality of the code.
+Suggested submit within 24 hours.